-- 8.109 The sum of customer behaviour changes and wastage repairs is referred to as total household consumption reduction.
+- 8.115 The sum of customer behaviour changes and wastage repairs is referred to as total household consumption reduction.
 The total household consumption reduction is the benefit of PMP in WRMP24.
-This reduction has been estimated per meter installed using the findings of the Smart Meter Benefits Study and supporting data on the property types of PMP. - 8.110 For PMP, meter installations and benefits have been modelled over four years of the full five-year AMP cycles.
-The fifth year is an assumed cooldown period based on expected contract lengths and renegotiation for operational teams.
+This reduction has been estimated per meter installed using the findings of the Smart Meter Benefits Study and supporting data on the property types of PMP. - 8.116 For PMP, meter installations and benefits have been modelled over four years of the full five-year AMP cycles to allow commercial negotiations and scale ramp up.

-Option AMP8 AMP9 AMP10 AMP11 AMP12 HH PMP £142.73
+Option AMP8 AMP9 AMP10 AMP11 AMP12 HH PMP £107.5